-Follow these instructions to create a tag strategy that will help your team adopt and leverage tags effectively!
+Follow these instructions to create a tagging strategy that will help your team adopt and leverage tags effectively.

 1. Select "Collection Champs" for each Collection